unn00n/unn00n.github.io/all_collections/_posts/2024-09-12-we-innovate-bootcamp.md

 - **Data enrichment**, which adds additional context to logs, making detection and response more accurate.

 I became familiar with **Ariel Query Language (AQL)** for querying time-series datasets in QRadar, and explored how **Device Support Modules (DSMs)** enable integration of various security devices into SIEM systems.
+- **IBM QRadar:**
+    - **QRadar Components:**
+        - Event Processor: Responsible for processing logs and events.
+        - Flow Collector: Collects network flow data for analysis (NetFlow, sFlow).
+        - Custom Rules Engine (CRE): Manages the detection logic.
+        - Vulnerability Information Server (VIS): Creates new assets or updates existing ones based on vulnerability data.
+        - Magistrate: Responsible for creating and storing offenses in the PostgreSQL database.
+        - Anomaly Detection Engine (ADE): Searches for anomalies to trigger offenses.
+        - Host Profiler: Checks if new hosts or ports are detected.

+    - **QRadar Flow:**
+        - Events are collected and normalized.
+        - If license limits are exceeded, buffers are created.
+        - Logs and events are processed by the custom rules engine and stored in the Ariel Database.
+        - Detected offenses are reported and investigated through the QRadar console.

+    - **Flow Collector:** Captures data packets from network interfaces and creates "superflows" for processing.

+    - **Rule-based processing:** Data is analyzed in real-time for suspicious activities.

 ---